gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Vertex Amplification

 Imagine we have a triangle we want rendered on Apple Vision.
 A triangle consists of 3 vertices.
-If we were to render it to a display we would submit 3 vertices to the GPU and let it draw them for us.
+If we were to render it to a "normal" non-VR display we would submit 3 vertices to the GPU and let it draw them for us.
 On Apple Vision we have two displays.
 How do we go about it?
 A naive way would be to submit two drawing commands:

 1. Issue a draw command **A** to render 3 vertices to the left eye display.
 2. Issue a draw command **B** to render the same 3 vertices again, this time for the right eye display.